B2B Articles - March 15, 2022

 Retargeting with personalized ads on LinkedIn and search engines is another effective channel for keeping leads engaged.
 There isn’t an industry consensus on the exact number, but we know it takes a few touchpoints to generate and convert a lead.
 Almost three-quarters of B2B organizations take at least 4 months to close a deal with a new customer, and providing multiple touchpoints is crucial for maintaining a relationship during long sales cycles.4

 Retargeting is an effective touchpoint for leads early on in the process that you want to bring back to your site.
-Your strategy might include:
+Your strategy might include the following:

 All of these engagement examples provide value to your lead while creating an opportunity for them to engage with your brand.
 Used in concert throughout the sales process, they can help you connect with leads as their interests and needs change and encourage them down the road to conversion.